-- Term length for first chamber Term length of second chamber - 64.1.
-The Senate and the House of Representatives shall each stand dissolved at the expiration of a period of four years commencing from the date of the first sitting of the House. - If the Federation is at war in which the territory of Nigeria is physically involved and the President considers that it is not practicable to hold elections, the National Assembly may by resolution extend the period of four years mentioned in subsection (1) of this section from time to time but not beyond a period of six months at any one time. - Subject to the provisions of this Constitution, the person elected as the President shall have power to issue a proclamation for the holding of the first session of the National Assembly immediately after his being sworn in, or for its dissolution as provided in this section.
+- (2) The number of members of a committee appointed under this section, their terms of office and quorum shall be fixed by the House appointing it. - (3) The Senate and the House of Representatives shall appoint a joint committee on finance consisting of an equal number of persons appointed by each House and may appoint any other joint committee under the provisions of this section. - (4) Nothing in this section shall be construed as authorising such House to delegate to a committee the power to decide whether a bill shall be passed into law or to determine any matter which it is empowered to determine by resolution under the provisions of this Constitution, but the committee may be authorised to make recommendations to the House on any such matter. - 63.
+The Senate and the House of Representatives shall each sit for a period of not less than one hundred and eighty-one days in a year. - 64.
+(1) The Senate and the House of Representatives shall each stand dissolved at the expiration of a period of four years commencing from the date of the first sitting of the House. - (2) If the Federation is at war in which the territory of Nigeria is physically involved and the President considers that it is not practicable to hold elections, the National Assembly may by resolution extend the period of four years mentioned in subsection (1) of this section from time to time but not beyond a period of six months at any one time. - (3) Subject to the provisions of this Constitution, the person elected as the President shall have power to issue a proclamation for the holding of the first session of the

+National Assembly immediately after his being sworn in, or for its dissolution as provided in this section.

-C. Qualifications for Membership of National Assembly and Right of Attendance
+C - Qualifications for Membership of National Assembly and Right of Attendance

-- 65.1.
-Subject to the provisions of section 66 of this Constitution, a person shall be qualified for election as a member of: - the Senate, if he is a citizen of Nigeria and has attained the age of 35 years; - the House of Representatives, if he is a citizen of Nigeria and has attained the age of 30 years; - A person shall be qualified for election under subsection (1) of this section if: - he has been educated up to at least School Certificate level or its equivalent; and - he is a member of a political party and is sponsored by that party. - 66.1.
-No person shall be qualified for election to the Senate or the House of Representatives if: - subject to the provisions of section 28 of this Constitution, he has voluntarily acquired the citizenship of a country other than Nigeria or, except in such cases as may be prescribed by the National Assembly, has made a declaration of allegiance to such a country; - under any law in force in any part of Nigeria, he is adjudged to be a lunatic or otherwise declared to be of unsound mind; - he is under a sentence of death imposed on him by any competent court of law or tribunal in Nigeria or a sentence of imprisonment or fine for an offence involving dishonesty or fraud (by whatever name called) or any other offence imposed on him by such a court or tribunal or substituted by a competent authority for any other sentence imposed on him by such a court; - within a period of less than 10 years before the date of an election to a legislative house, he has been convicted and sentenced for an offence involving dishonesty or he has been found guilty of a contravention of the Code of Conduct;
+- 65. (1) Subject to the provisions of section 66 of this Constitution, a person shall be qualified for election as a member of: - (a) the Senate, if he is a citizen of Nigeria and has attained the age of 35 years; and - (b) the House of Representatives, if he is a citizen of Nigeria and has attained the age of 30 years; - (2) A person shall be qualified for election under subsection - (1) of this section if: - (a) he has been educated up to at least School Certificate level or its equivalent; and - (b) he is a member of a political party and is sponsored by that party. - 66.
+(1) No person shall be qualified for election to the Senate or the House of Representatives if: - (a) subject to the provisions of section 28 of this Constitution, he has voluntarily acquired the citizenship of a country other than Nigeria or, except in such cases as may be prescribed by the National Assembly, has made a declaration of allegiance to such a country; - (b) under any law in force in any part of Nigeria, he is adjudged to be a lunatic or otherwise declared to be of unsound mind; - (c) he is under a sentence of death imposed on him by any competent court of law or tribunal in Nigeria or a sentence of imprisonment or fine for an offence involving dishonesty or fraud (by whatever name called) or any other offence imposed on him by such a court or tribunal or substituted by a competent authority for any other sentence imposed on him by such a court;